inventory management

 How to Calculate your Ending Inventory Value

-Just as how you do your actual physical count can differ during the year, so to can the way you calculate your inventory value.
+Just as how you do your actual physical count can differ, so too can the way you calculate your inventory value.
 This is the figure you will need on your tax return, so it’s wise to make sure you get this right.

-Your Ending Inventory Value is the value of your raw materials and the unsold product you have on hand at the end of the year (Dec 31), and is usually calculated using a formula like this:
+Your Ending Inventory Value is the value of your raw materials and the unsold product you have on hand at the end of the year (December 31), calculated using this formula:

 Ending Inventory = Beginning Inventory + Net Purchases - COGS

-Beginning Inventory is essentially your end-of-year figure from last year, and net purchases is the total value of all materials/products you have bought over the financial year.
+Beginning Inventory is your end-of-year figure from last year, and net purchases is the total value of all materials and products you have bought over the financial year.

-Your COGS figure can be calculated in a couple of different ways, which we will describe briefly below (for a more in-depth COGS guide, see our article here: How do I calculate COGS?)
+Your COGS figure can be calculated in a couple of different ways, which we’ll describe briefly below (for a more in-depth COGS guide, see: How do I calculate COGS?)

 Average Cost Method